nerudaj/dgm-lib/Readme.md

 # Readme

 This project is an extension library for [SFML](http://sfml-dev.org).
-You can use it on its own, but recommended usage is as a part of [dgm-sdk](https://github.com/nerudaj/dgm-lib) project.

-This library provides primitives for collision computations, vector manipulations, animations, particle system and convenience wrappers for main render window and camera manipulation.
+The library provides primitives for collision computations, vector manipulations, animations, particle system and convenience wrappers for main render window and camera manipulation.

 ## Requirements